scyt01/scyt01/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on school projects that involve web application development
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/sharoncyt/">LinkedIn</a>

 <!--
 **scyt01/scyt01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.